jfpatrick/accsoft-gui-rad-comrad/docs/basic/controls.rst

    my_widget.channel = 'myDevice/myProperty#myField'

 When multiple widgets connect to the same address, only a single connection is created but it is serving multiple widgets.
-To view known connections in the running application, open menu "View"->"Show connections...".
+To view known connections in the running application, open menu "View"→"Show connections...".

 .. figure:: ../img/conn_dialog.png
    :align: center